 Take me to the Pilot

 And then there's Waverly Labs' Pilot, the poster child of translation hearables that raised an impressive $4,424,256 during its crowdfunding campaign in 2016.
-It's been 10 months since that campaign ended.
+It's been about a year since that campaign ended.

-The way translation works on the Pilot is similar to how it works with the Bragi Dash.
+The way translation works on the Pilot is similar to how it works with the Bragi Dash and Pixel Buds.
 However, instead of holding your phone out for the person to talk to, you only need to hand them an earbud and let them talk into it.
 Unlike another rival, Pilot doesn't yet have an offline mode, though Ochoa tells Wareable the company is working on it.

 "Things have been moving along really well for us," Waverly Labs CEO Andrew Ochoa told us in March.
 The company has about 22,000 units on pre-order and 4.5 million in pre-sales.
 Ochoa told Wareable if pre-production and beta testing went well, units would begin shipping out to backers in summer 2017.